 ‘Through my work I strive to invoke reflection on the aesthetics of overindulgence, opulence and decadence in our natural world… even in decaying life and creepy-crawly insects, beauty can be found.’

 By the time I limped home carrying my saddle, and after tending to the horse, I arrived at the nearest hospital three hours later.
 An x-ray revealed multiple broken fingers – one of the bones on my drawing hand had diagonally split and was almost shattered.
 The emergency doctor let me know he assumed I didn’t use my hands for any particular skill and they’d just patch me up.
 “I do actually.” was my response.
 That was the moment I knew I had to take my art seriously – before it was taken away from me.

 After finding the best hand surgeon available, a long rehabilitation process began.

 Sealing his fate at the age of 10, Patrick Christie dipped a nibbed pen into an inkwell for the very first time.
-Wanderlust determined the years that followed would fill with travel and adventure, all the while refining his craft – evolving into his now instantly recognisable style.
+Wanderlust determined the years that followed would fill with travel and life experience – all the while refining his craft – evolving into his now instantly recognisable style.
 Breathing new life into a centuries old tradition of ink on paper Christie adds thinly veiled quirks, an edge of humour and a splash of colour – giving the genre a contemporary twist.

 His dedication to strive for precision and exquisite detail is astonishing.
 Remarkably all drawn without copying from an arrangement – the artwork flows through the pen to the paper directly from Christie’s imagination.
 ‘Once I get into “flow” my sense of time slips away.
 It’s like an external force has control of my hand’ says Christie.

 On closer inspection more details emerge from a piece that can take 200 or more hours to complete.
 Patrons enjoy searching for one of Christie’s visual signature touches: at least one insect forms part of the composition in all his drawings; often there’s many – laying down a challenge to discover them all.